With its warm and fruity smell, this black tea sounded lovely for a brisk afternoon!

 Review: Tea is a flowing stream of information and there is always something new to try.
 In this case, a new cultivar.
 The black dry leaves were long, wiry and twisted with golden tips.
 It had an earthy woodsy smell.
 When warmed in the gaiwan, the leaves smelled sweet, roasted, toasted, and spiced.

 Infusion 1 (45 seconds): After infusing, the wet leaves were reddish brown with a roasted, plum, wet wood, and smoked smell.
-The liquor was a dark reddish amber colour with a musky earthy smell and a sweet plum-like quality.
+The liquor was a dark reddish amber colour with a musky earthy scent and a sweet plum-like quality.
 The flavour weaved between grain, bread, mineral, and licorice.

 Infusion 2 (1 minute): The liquor had a similar colour as the first infusion, but it was more fruity and woody with a smoky roasted undertone.